 We are a residence offering accommodation for young women.
 We call ourselves The YW.
 We have student accommodation and guest accommodation.

-The YW aims, with its student accommodation, to create a homely and family-like atmosphere where all can experience a happy and stable environment.
+aims, with its student accommodation, to create a homely and family-like atmosphere where all can experience a happy and stable environment.
 We therefore require considerate behavior to one another.
 It is our policy to, in turn, treat the young ladies as “young responsible adults” in order to help prepare them to face the world with maturity.

 Although The YW has moved location over the years, it now resides at the foot of Table Mountain.
 The YW Cape Town is a villa-style house accommodating 41 young women in a hostel-type facility in close proximity to many of the learning establishments.
 Its location is within easy access to public transport and the Table Mountain cable car, Camps Bay beaches and the popular V&A Waterfront are all easily accessible.

-Accommodation is offered to young women between the ages of 18 and 25.
+is offered to young women between the ages of 18 and 25.
 Our residents come from all over Africa to stay at The YW whilst studying and/or working.
 The duration of their stay is generally for 10 out of 12 months (1 February to 30 November).

 Our aim is to provide safe, value for money accommodation whilst demonstrating caring and support and showing love based on Christian principles thereby enabling young women to be accommodated in a Christian environment.
 We also endeavor to offer opportunities for young women to enhance their personal growth.